Journal gift bundle

 I’ll wrap each item in tissue and tie it with ribbon to make a lovely nature-inspired giftable bundle.

-• The beeswax balm is a skin-healing blend of infused oils, made into a salve with my bees’ wax.
+OPTION 1 - skin healing balm is a blend of 3 infused oils, made into a balm with my bees’ wax.
 Combining Daisy (Bellis perennis) for bruising, Plantain (Plantago lanceolata) with it’s antihistamine for relieving itches & stings, and Nettle (Urtica dioica) as a soothing anti-inflammatory and antimicrobial.
 These herbs are infused separately in organic cold-pressed sunflower oil then blended in equal ratios and made into a balm by melting in beeswax from my garden apiary.
 I add a few drops of naturally derived Vitamin E oil to increase the salve’s shelf-life, and some Lavender (Lavandula officinalis) essential oil for its soothing aroma.

 These gift bags are available for local collection only, or I can deliver in the North Berwick area.
 Please get in touch to arrange.